pyunity/pyunity/docs/source/tutorials/tutorial1.rst

 ================
 PyUnity is a Python implementation of the UnityEngine_, which was originally written in C++.
-PyUnity has been modified to be easy to use in Python, which means that some features have been removed.
+PyUnity has been modified to be as easy to use in Python as possible, without sacrificing the flexibility and the versatilility of Unity.

 .. _UnityEngine: https://unity.com/

 Basic concepts
 ==============
 In PyUnity, everything belongs to a
-GameObject.
-A GameObject is a named object that has lots of Components on it that will affect the GameObject and other GameObjects.
+``GameObject``.
+A GameObject is a named object that has lots of Components on it, each affecting the GameObject and other GameObjects.
-Components are Python objects that do specific things each frame, like rendering an object or deleting other GameObjects.
+Components are Python objects that do a specific job, like rendering an object or deleting other GameObjects.

 Transforms
 ==========

-Each GameObject has a special component called a Transform.
+Each GameObject has a special component called a ``Transform``.
 A Transform holds information about the GameObject's position, rotation and scale.

 A Transform also manages the hierarchy system in PyUnity.